jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 # ESP-Now Sensor system with WiFi
 Low power battery operated Sensors based on ESP8266 or ESP32, sending sensor data using ESP-Now to an ESP Gateway which also is using WiFi and connected to the Internet (at the same time).

-Typical usage is battery and/or solar powered weather stations with a Blynk app for visual display.
-Using ESP-Now and low deep sleep current boards allows for 1 year battery operation.
-Adding even a very small solar panel enables continuous operation.
-All thanks to the fast and low power ESP-Now protocol.
+## Why this?
+- Based on cheap ESP8266 (and ESP32) programmed in Arduino IDE
+- 1 year operation on 18650 battery
+- For-ever operation with a small solar panel (80x55mm)
+- ESP-Now receiver (gateway) connected to WiFi/Internet - at same time
+- Longer range than WiFi, no need for external antennas

+## Typical usage
+Battery and/or solar powered weather stations connected to home automation, to Blynk apps, to Thingspeak, etc.

-## Soon to be added:
+## Soon to be added
 - Code template for sensor node (sending on ESP-NOW)
 - Code example for sensor using an SHT30 temp sensor
 - Code template for gateway (receiving on ESP-NOW and sending further via WiFi to the Internet, like Blynk, Thingspeak and MQTT.)